albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 The object is of type class java.util.Random
 ```

-The class, of any object, can be also obtained from the actual class.
-For example, we can obtain the class of the `Point` class using the `Point.class` static like field.
-All classes have a static like field named `class`.
+The class, of any object, can be also obtained from the actual class name (or primitive type) using the class literal ([as defined by JLS-15.8.2](https://docs.oracle.com/javase/specs/jls/se14/html/jls-15.html#jls-15.8.2)).
+For example, we can obtain the class of the `Point` class using the class literal `Point.class`.
 The class itself is represented as a Java object in Java.

 ```java
 package demo;